-Full-timers commit to spending one year with our ministry.
+Fulltimers commit to spending one year with our ministry.
 They arrive for training in mid August and complete their domestic touring season in late May.
-During the summer, they become a vital part of our training community, serving as drivers, cooks, instructors, and team leaders as we work together to mobilize our short-term international teams.
+During the summer, they form the core of our training community, serving as drivers, cooks, instructors, and team leaders as we work together to mobilize our short-term international teams.

-Full-time team members are asked to raise $12,000 to help offset the costs involved in their ministry.
+Fulltime team members raise $12,000 to help offset the costs involved in their ministry.
 20% of the total cost is due upon arrival in August, but the rest can be raised throughout the year.
 They are encouraged to raise additional support that can return to them as a small salary throughout the year.
 We cover all meals, housing and tour specific expenses while they are serving with CTI.
 See our FAQ section for more information about where this money goes.

 Are you willing to re-examine your definition of ministry, live out the concept of servanthood in ways you’ve never experienced before, learn to embrace discipleship as a lifestyle, grow in Christian leadership, and encourage others to do the same?